 - 10 Best Free Activities and Sites on Oahu

 - Best Big Island Budget Activities

 There are some things that you simply can’t DIY, like helicopter tours and luaus.
 Those activities are big ticket items, too.
 To get the best bang for your buck, I encourage you to do a bit of online research before you go on your vacation.
 Take that time to comparison shop, read reviews and reserve your spot.
 Maybe I’m too much of a planning nerd, but I’d much rather spend my vacation time enjoying Hawaii rather than researching tours while I’m there on that treasured vacation time.

 Another benefit to researching and booking online is that many business offer very good discounts when you book direct and they aren’t paying a middleman.
-For example, Safari Helicopters offers a $68 discount (from $229 to $161.20) on their 60-minute Deluxe Waterfall Safari Kauai Tour by booking direct online.
-Blue Hawaiian Helicopters discounts their 55-minute Kauai helicopter tour, too from $225 to $196.65 – a $28 savings.
+We’ve found this to be particularly true when it comes to helicopter tours.

 Do shop around, though, as sometimes the middleman offers the best deal.
 Sometimes, the Hawaii activity brokers/discounters can offer a better rate.
-If you find an activity you’d like to do, check to see if you can find a better deal by searching Bing or Google for the activity along with the word discount.
+If you find an activity you’d like to do, check to see if you can find a better deal by searching online for the activity name along with the word “discount.”